 Has Carly the “cow” visited your school yet?
 If so, you and your students know all about the sophisticated emotional lives of cows and how humans’ consumption of dairy affects them.
 (If not, send us an e-mail at [email protected] to find out when Carly will be in your neighborhood.)

 Carly’s tale is so captivating because it’s a rescue story.
-Real-life stories of humans helping animals like her are all over the internet, and sharing them with your students is an excellent way to promote kindness both in and out of the classroom.
-They’re great for engaging and motivating different types of learners and can encourage all kids to take action to help end animal suffering.
+Stories of people helping animals are all over the internet, and sharing them with your students is an excellent way to encourage kindness both in and out of the classroom.
+Because most children naturally feel compassion for animals, sharing rescue stories is a great way to engage and motivate different types of learners and encourage them to take action to help end animal abuse.

 Use the following TeachKind Rescue Stories reading comprehension worksheet to help students in grades 3–5 learn more about cows and understand that no one deserves to be used for food.
-Featuring key vocabulary words and literal, inferential, and evaluative questions, this reading comprehension exercise centers around Freddie, a cow who became famous after he ran away from a slaughterhouse in New York City.
+This rescue story centers around Freddie, a cow who became famous after he ran away from a slaughterhouse in New York City.

 Use other TeachKind resources to create an entire lesson around this rescue story, which can easily be incorporated into your next English language arts unit and is great for English-language learners, too.
 Be sure to visit SkylandsSanctuary.org to read more about Freddie and his friends.
 You can use this worksheet to address the following Common Core English language arts standards: